© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Culliford Tree long barrow and group of round barrows is a scheduled monument protected by Historic England under reference 1003304.
 View the official record →

-Culliford Tree long barrow and group of round barrows is a Neolithic and Bronze Age cemetery complex located in Dorset, England.
+Culliford Tree long barrow and group of round barrows is a Neolithic and Bronze Age burial complex located in Dorset, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003304.

 Culliford Tree long barrow and group of round barrows is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003304.